-Motor insurers are crazy about statistics.
-If they spot a pattern, no matter how absurd, they can use it to charge you a different premium, or even refuse to insure you altogether.
+Motor insurers work out premiums based on statistics.
+If they spot a pattern, they can use it to charge you a different premium, or even refuse to insure you altogether.

 Here are some of the strangest patterns that insurers have found which will make you more of a “bad risk”, in their terminology.

 Paint some lines down the centre of your roof and dozens of insurers no longer want anything to do with you.

 You will have less choice of insurers and cheap car insurance will no longer be an option.

 Many insurers don't want any customers with modified vehicles, no matter how harmless the customisations are.

 It is not just that some modifications improve performance and therefore risk and it's not just that some increase the cost of repairs.

 It's that many insurers have found that people with any modifications whatsoever tend to have more accidents, and they don't like it.

 You should report any crimes for which you're not classed as rehabilitated – not just driving convictions.

 Many people don't know this and surely some try to hide it, but if you were to be caught, your insurance might be invalidated.